winitzki/scall/tutorial/programming_dhall.md

 ## Numerical algorithms

 Dhall's `Natural` numbers have arbitrary precision and support a limited number of built-in operations.
-The standard prelude includes functions that can add, subtract, multiply, compare, and test `Natural` numbers for being even or odd.
+The Prelude includes functions that can add, subtract, multiply, compare, and test `Natural` numbers for being even or odd.

 We will now show how to implement other numerical operations such as division or logarithm.
 In an ordinary programming language, we would use loops to implement those operations.